 Project Name Description Strategic Priority Dept Estimated Completion Date Project Status Value Adds 30.
 Ricoh-Fortis Document Management System Replacement The DPD Fortis document management system is at end of life and no longer supported.
 This project will replace and upgrade the DPD document management system. (\$217,633) Public Safety DPD Planning In Process 31.
 Fusus Devices Implementation for DPD The Fūsus product suite will provide a video and data collaboration platform to expedite intelligence gathering and efficiency of response to situations as they unfold throughout the community.
-Further, providing a tool for identifying the location of cameras in proximity that may provide valuable information to aid in the response and/or subsequent investigation. (\$478,589) Public Safety DPD May-24 In Process 32.
+Further, providing a tool for identifying the location of cameras in proximity that may provide valuable information to aid in the response and/or subsequent investigation. (\$478,589) Public Safety DPD July-24 In Process 32.
+Off-Duty Job Application This system will manage all elements of off duty jobs for DPD employees including tracking of personnel off-duty jobs, and number of hours worked.
+It will handle payments to employees for off-duty work and payments to the City for the use of any City assets.
+(TBD) Public Safety DPD Nov-24 In Process ÷ 33.
+Use of Force - Police Strategies LLC This project will provide a data analytics platform which produces analytic dashboards which provides comparative analysis by extracting data from incident reports, officer narratives, analyzes the data using established algorithms, and produces written summary reports used by DPD leadership in focusing resources. (\$1,383,800) Public Safety DPD Jul-26 Ongoing 34.
+Surveillance Cameras and Real Time Crime Center This project will provide a "Real Time Crime Center" capability within Jack Evans police station.
+It will include: 1) building a new command center video room (Real Time Crime Center), 2) building camera installations, 3) video camera software, video storage, and surveillance camera installations at intersections, and 4) trailer camera installations. (\$20,409,944) Public Safety DPD Sep-26 In Process 35.
 CAD & RMS Universal Replacement This project will replace the current Computer Aided Dispatch (CAD) system and the Records Management System (RMS) with a holistic, universal solution to support the Dallas Police Department, Dallas Fire-Rescue, and the Dallas Marshal's office.
 The goal of this project is a solution utilizing industry best practices, while also providing uniformity across both platforms.
 This will support better tracking of incidents from initiation through investigations to final resolution.
-(TBD) Public Safety DPD Oct-26 In Process 43 33.
-Off-Duty Job Application This system will manage all elements of off duty jobs for DPD employees including tracking of personnel off-duty jobs, and number of hours worked.
-It will handle payments to employees for off-duty work and payments to the City for the use of any City assets.
-(TBD) Public Safety DPD Nov-24 In Process ţ 34.
-Use of Force - Police Strategies LLC This project will provide a data analytics platform which produces analytic dashboards which provides comparative analysis by extracting data from incident reports, officer narratives, analyzes the data using established algorithms, and produces written summary reports used by DPD leadership in focusing resources. (\$1,383,800) Public Safety DPD Jul-26 Ongoing 35.
-Surveillance Cameras and Real Time Crime Center This project will provide a "Real Time Crime Center" capability within Jack Evans police station.
-It will include: 1) building a new command center video room (Real Time Crime Center), 2) building camera installations, 3) video camera software, video storage, and surveillance camera installations at intersections, and 4) trailer camera installations. (\$20,409,944) Public Safety DPD Sep-26 In Process 36.
+(TBD) Public Safety DPD Oct-26 In Process 40 36.
 In Car Video Body Worn Camera Interview Room There is a Federal Requirement to video record public safety stops.
 In car systems involve video in patrol cars.
 Body worn cameras involve wearable video camera systems for officers and replacing video equipment in Public Safety interview rooms. (\$146,855,764) Public Safety DPD Planning In Process